Contrary to popular belief, Yeshua (Jesus) did not bring a new "religion" into the world

 So, let's get Biblical!

 People such as mentioned above obviously don't understand what Torah observance is all about.
-They don't seem to realize that Yeshua was the FINAL SIN SACRIFICE who came to abolish the man-made, "rabbinical" instructions that had people bound up and confused about what Yahweh (the Father) had actually said.
+They don't seem to realize that Yeshua was the FINAL SIN OFFERING (He offered Himself!) who came to abolish the man-made, "rabbinical" instructions that had people bound up and confused about what Yahweh (the Father) had actually said.
 He did not come to abolish God's original Divine Instructions (Torah - without which we would have NO blueprint for moral, holy living - 1 John 3:4).

 Yeshua is the Living Torah who never, ever negated His Father's original teaching and instruction.
 Please read Torah made simple.